tfdsoft/famidash/README.md

 Do you have WAY too many quarters?
 Play the [Arcade Version](https://nightly.link/tfdsoft/famidash/workflows/main/main/famidash.vs-sys.nes.zip).

 Want just the music?
 Download [The Album](https://nightly.link/tfdsoft/famidash/workflows/main/famidash-the-album/famidash.nes.zip)!

+A rework is also in progress, titled Famidash 2.0. \
+It can be found [here](https://github.com/tfdsoft/famidash/blob/llvm-mos-compiler/OUT/main.nes)

 ## contributing